BU-EC500-SP15/mbta-busses/MBTA_Bus_Project_Proposal.md

 ![](img/MBTA Data Model.png)
 ##### Figure 2: MBTA Bus Performance Data Model.
 The responsibility of the project includes analyzing GTFS, Transit Master, and Smart Bus data.

 Figure 2 presents the structure of the MBTA Bus Performance data within the Ingestion layer.
 From the two sources of GTFS and a combination of Transit Master & Smart Bus, we will unload that data and perform analysis, insights, and visualization.
 GTFS provides publicly available transit data.
-Massachusetts Green High Performance Computing Center ([MGHPCC](http://www.mghpcc.org/)) contains a selection of Transit Master & Smart Bus, which provide MBTA exact measurements and information.
+Massachusetts Green High Performance Computing Center ([MGHPCC](http://www.mghpcc.org/)) contains a selection of Transit Master & Smart Bus data, which provide MBTA exact measurements and information.

 The Analysis layer will carefully look at data related to movement and on-time statuses of the MBTA buses.
 Hadoop MapReduce will process and sort the large collection of data into helpful analysis on but not limited to the [15 key bus routes](http://www.mbta.com/about_the_mbta/t_projects/?id=19047).
 The Visualization layer will use d3.js to produce a mapping of the MBTA key bus routes including visual performance and traffic inspection.